nomadkaraoke/karaoke-prep/README.md

 ## Installation 🛠️

+You'll need Python version 3.9, 3.10 or 3.11 (newer versions aren't supported by PyTorch or ONNX Runtime yet).

 You can install Karaoke Prep using pip:

 `pip install karaoke-prep`

+You'll then also need to install a version of `audio-separator` for your hardware:

+- Mac with Apple Silicon: `pip install audio-separator[silicon]`
+- Linux/Windows with CUDA GPU: `pip install audio-separator[gpu]`
+- Anything else: `pip install audio-separator[cpu]`

+#### UnicodeEncodeError

+If you encounter this error: `UnicodeEncodeError: 'charmap' codec can't encode character`

+Try setting the Python I/O encoding in your environment: `export PYTHONIOENCODING=utf-8`

+#### Command-line newbie?

 If you aren't sure what `pip` is or how to use the command line, here are some YouTube tutorials which will probably help: